tbrasington/text-to-styles/README.md

 ## Commands

-There are two commands available `Create Text Styles`, `Render Style Sheet` and `Export JSON Tokens`
+There are several commands available `Run Document Setup`, `Create Text Styles`, `Render Style Sheet` and `Export JSON Tokens`

+### Run Document Setup
+Sets up the Sketch document Page names with sample Styles, Alignments and Colors.
+You can then remove or modify them as you see fit.

 ### Create Text Styles
-Will generate all of your text styles into the Sketch Document.
+Converts the contents of Styles, Alignments and Colors into text styles.

 ### Render Style Sheet
 This will reate a Page called "Rendered Styles" and create every combination within your text styles.
 Please make sure you have run the Create Text Styles command before.